 Finally, the tracking options allow you to track how many subscribers have opened your email and whether they clicked any of the links you included.
 You can see what the result of this tracking looks like in the Automation mail statistics section of the documentation.

 This is the content of the email that will be sent to your subscribers.
-If you duplicated another campaign, this field will be the same as that automation mail's content.

 You can -and should- use placeholders in your emails.
 We strongly suggest including at least the